zapabug/ZapSliggers/LLM_Context_ZapSlingers.md

 **1. Project Goal & Core Concept:**

 ZapSlingers is a 2-player, turn-based steampunk space artillery game.
-It features physics-based projectiles influenced by standard planets and unique gas giants, rendered on an HTML Canvas.
+It features physics-based projectiles influenced by standard planets and unique **Sliggers** (special planets, typically placed at map edges, with distinct attraction/repulsion zones), rendered on an HTML Canvas.
 The game emphasizes a physics-grounded steampunk aesthetic, utilizes Nostr for matchmaking and basic gameplay communication, and is designed with a mobile-first approach.

 **2. Planning & Decision Summary (See @<documentation/docs/Planning.md> for full history):**